 Below: 1st photo - The underside of the leaf is paler in color with very fine whitish hair.
 2nd photo - Flowers and fruit form from a new shoot laterally off the prior years wood.
 3rd photo - The lower stems of Prickly rose are dense with prickles.

 Notes: Smooth Rose is the only rose that Eloise Butler notes as indigenous to the Garden area.
-Prickly Rose has been in the Garden since the time of Martha Crone's 1951 Garden census, so it was introduced sometime prior to that.
+Prickly Rose Was introduced to the Garden in Sept.
+1919 by Eloise Butler when she brought in 6 plants from Lutsen MN.
+It was listed on Martha Crone's 1951 Garden census.
 In Minnesota Prickly Rose is found in several SE Counties and in most counties in the NE part of the state and then ranging along the Canadian border to North Dakota where it is found in a few Canadian border counties.
 In North America it ranges in the U.S. from Idaho eastward to the coast but no farther south than the Dakotas, Iowa, Illinois, New York, except it penetrates south along the Rocky Mountains.
 In Canada it is found in all provinces except in the very far north and Labrador.
 Five species of wild rose are recognized as being native to Minnesota, R. acicularlis, R. blanda, R. arkansana, R. woodsii and a cross between R. woodsii and R. blanda known as Rosa ×dulcissima Lunell (pro sp.) [blanda × woodsii]

 References: Plant characteristics are generally from sources 1A, 32, W2, W3, W7 & W8 plus others as specifically applied.
 Distribution principally from W1, W2 and 28C.
 Planting history generally from 1, 4 & 4a.
 Other sources by specific reference.
 See Reference List for details.